SonyCSLParis/audio-metrics/README.md

 ```

+## Usage

+The following examples demonstrate the use of the package.
+Both examples are
+also included under the `./examples` directory.

-## Usage: Computing FAD/Kernel Distance
+### Computing FAD/Kernel Distance

-The following example computes FAD and Kernel Distance for a (unrealistically
+The following code computes FAD and Kernel Distance for a (unrealistically
 small) set of audio samples:

 ```python